Instant noodles: Production

-Before packaging with seasoning, the noodles are cooled after drying, and their moisture, color, and shape are checked.
-Packaging of the noodles includes films impermeable to air and water.
-There are two forms of packaged instant noodles: one with the provided seasoning in small sachets inside or in a cup with seasoning on top of the noodles.
-There are a variety of flavors to the noodles, depending on which ones are added to the seasoning.
-Such flavors include beef, chicken, pork, shrimp, etc. In instant noodle cups, soy protein and dehydrated vegetables and meats are often added for further flavor.
+The noodles are cooled after drying, and their moisture, color, and shape are checked.
+Packaging includes films impermeable to air and water.
+There are two forms of packaged instant noodles: one with the provided seasoning in small sachets inside, and the other with seasoning on top of the noodles, which often include additional soy protein and dehydrated vegetables and meats.
+Common seasoning flavors include soy, beef, chicken, pork, shrimp, etc.

-The shelf life of instant noodles ranges from 4–12 months, depending on environmental factors.
+The shelf life of instant noodles ranges from 4–12 months, depending on the method of production and environmental factors.
 Their stability comes from the high sodium content with low moisture, and low water activity.
 Instant noodles can be served after 1–2 minutes in boiled water or soaked in hot water for 3–4 minutes.